 Furthermore, the stated reason for Benjamin’s early dismissal from Yale was “ungentlemanly conduct,” a common euphemism for being homosexual in the 19th century.
 Perhaps most tellingly, Benjamin’s wife lived in Paris for nearly five decades during their marriage.
 He visited her and their daughter once a year at most.

 Despite all this, there are two central reasons that Benjamin has never been cast in bronze and set atop a granite platform, and they have little to do with the biographical details of his life.
 One concerns the Southern Jewish community, and the other the motivations for building Confederate monuments in the first place.

 The majority of Confederate monuments were erected in the late 19th and early 20th century at the height of white backlash against black political participation during Reconstruction.
 Benjamin, a politician born in the West Indies, did not fit the nostalgic attraction for Confederate battle-hardness and unshakable Southern identity that was in vogue at that time.

 “The memorialization happened long after the war, and it was done in a kind of way to evoke a romantic image of what the Confederacy had been,” said Eric Goldstein, a professor of American Jewish history at Emory University.
 “Of all the people you could choose to memorialize, Benjamin did not fit that mold.”

 Josh Parshall, a historian at the Goldring/Woldenberg Institute for Southern Jewish Life, said that Southern Jews — especially families with deep Southern roots — took part in this Confederate nostalgia.
-It was a way not only of life, but also to stay out of the path of white Southerners.
+It was not only a way of life, but a way to stay out of the path of white Southerners.

 “For those communities that had been in the South at the time of the Civil War, or who arrived shortly thereafter, participating in the commemoration of the Confederacy was a way of being part of the local white communities,” Parshall said.